 The example below shows a development environment for a system containing a combination of unclassified source code with third party libraries as well as classified source code developed in a closed development environment.
 Final build is done in the closed environment.

-Diode:Job Scheduler is a link22 product that allows for creating job chains in combination with Diode:File to transfer to and from a data diode.
+link22 is using a job scheduler that allows for creating job chains in combination with Diode Proxy to transfer to and from a data diode.
 The example below utilized jobs chains for replicating unclassified source to the closed system from popular, version control systems.
 In the closed system the job chains can be extended with content inspection, verification of signatures and virus scanning.